 7.Helps Manage Stress

-Yoga encourages you to turn inward and create awareness of the outside factors that cause you stress.
-When you practice regularly, you’ll start to understand how the breathing techniques, stillness, and heat of the room help your body and mind relax.
+Yoga encourages you to turn inwards and create awareness of the outside factors that cause you stress.
+When you practise regularly, you'll start to understand how the breathing techniques, stillness and heat of the room help your body and mind relax.

-In an April 2017 study in the Journal of Mental Health, a 16-week program of hot yoga with physically sedentary adults improved mood and decreased stress levels after a single 90-minute session.
+In an April 2017 study in the Journal of Mental Health, a 16-week programme of hot yoga with physically sedentary adults improved mood and decreased stress levels after a single 90-minute session.

 8.Boosts Heart Health